Sequencing the apple genome

 It’s also likely that the genome of individual apple seedlings will be sequenced routinely in the future, when the cost of sequencing is less.
 Eventually, this might provide an alternative to marker-dependent breeding techniques.

 The genome sequence also provides insight into how existing apples function.
-As the genomes of other apple cultivars are sequenced, it will help researchers understand the basis of important apple characteristics like flavour, texture and disease resistance.
+As the genomes of other apple cultivars are sequenced, it will help researchers understand the basis of important apple characteristics like flavour, texture and disease .

 Useful links

-Read the original research paper that reported the apple genome sequence (published in the journal Nature Genetics).
+Read the original research paper that reported the apple genome sequence (published in the journal Nature Genetics ).

 These short videos give a step-by-step account of how a genome is sequenced (with specific reference to the human genome).